dkarella/i8080-space-invaders/README.md

 ### Sound (Optional)

-In order to play with sound, include the MAME sound files under the `res/sounds/`.
+In order to play with sound, include the MAME sound files under `res/sounds/`.
 Only `0.wav` - `8.wav` are used, and make sure to not rename the sound files.